Patch Burn Grazing

 Patch Burn Grazing for Cow-Calf Operations

 Forage quality is the highest the first 150 days following fire.
 By burning more than once a year, cow-calf operations can provide high quality forage for a greatest proportion of the year (Allred et al. 2011).
 When July or August burns were conducted on research pastures in Oklahoma, managers were able to delay winter protein supplementation from Nov.
-1st until January 1st, with no reduction in cow or calf performance, because of the high quality forage available on the burned areas (Weir et al. 2013).
+1st until January 1st, with no reduction in cow or calf performance.

 Read the article